 - 250ml (approx) apple cider vinegar

 Place about 20 dandelion heads into a small sterilised jar and fill it up with vinegar.
-Keep the jar in a dark cupboard for at least a week and up to 6 weeks, and then strain the vinegar into a bottle.
+Keep the jar in a dark cupboard for at least a week, and can be stored for up to 6 weeks, and then strain the vinegar into a bottle.

 The vinegar can be used to drink neat or use to make a simple vinaigrette.